 The Rules Of Society

-The rules for knowing how to orient ourselves in our social circles is taught by the other members of society.
-No human or puppy comes into the world knowing the rules that apply to his social group.
+The other members of society teach the rules for knowing how to orient ourselves in our social circles.
+No human or puppy comes into the world, knowing the rules that apply to his social group.
 These rules are mutable and reflect the unique circumstances of each particular group.
 The rules must be taught to the group members.

-In humans, the first 5 or 6 years of life is spent not only physically looking after a child, but teaching the rules of being human and how to live (and survive) in the human society.
-The next 10 years of a human life is spent developing a social skills, social associations, and further understanding the complex social rules of human society.
-These are the necessary skills to learn to be able to transition to a well balanced and well functioning adult.
+In humans, the first 5 or 6 years of life is spent not only physically looking after a child, but teaching the rules of being human how to live (and survive) in human society.
+The next 10 years of human life is spent developing social skills, social associations, and further understanding the complex social rules of human society.
+These are the necessary skills to learn to be able to transition to a well balanced and well-functioning adult.

-This human development is similar to the developmental stages in dogs, except in dogs, this process is accomplished in weeks, not months and years.
-Therefore, a week of development in a puppy’s life is the equivalent of several years of social and physical development in a human’s life.
+This human development is similar to the developmental stages in dogs.
+Except in dogs, this process is accomplished in weeks, not months and years.
+Therefore, a week of development in a husky puppy’s life is the equivalent of several years in a human’s life.

 The Five Stages And Transitions For Dog Development